 - Eyepiece Filters

-To bring out detail you might want to use an eyepiece filter such as a Moon filter or a coloured filter to reduce the brightness of the object you are shooting.
+To bring out the detail you might want to use an eyepiece filter such as a Moon filter or a colored filter to reduce the brightness of the object you are shooting.

 - Stacking & Editing Software

 To get the best quality shots of an object like a planet, a good method is to record a short video with your smartphone and then use image stacking software.
 This will select and combine the best individual frames from the video to compose a shot.

 How you do it

 - Attach your smartphone to your telescope using the adaptor

 - Aim the telescope at the object you are targeting as you normally would

 - Shoot, using the night photography app for longer exposures and using the shutter release to minimize shake or shoot a video clip as discussed above

 - Edit your images in your chosen app or software